twl8n/ead_fedora/readme.txt

-EAD finding aid to Fedora Commons repository objects.
+Convert EAD finding aid to Fedora Commons repository objects.

 Table of contents
 -----------------
 License and credits
 Introduction
+Configuration
+Requirements
+How to run with Fedora Commons plus Tomcat
+How to run with hydra-jetty